nabilhassein/nabilhassein.github.io/pages/posts/ecological-prospects-for-computing.md

 layout: post
 path: "/blog/ecological-prospects-for-computing/"
 ---
-*This piece was originally published in [The Recompiler](https://recompilermag.com/).
-Currently in print; official online URL for non-subscribers forthcoming.*
+*This piece was originally written in the first quarter of 2018, and published in issue #10 of [The Recompiler](https://recompilermag.com/), in print as of November 2018.
+Official URL for non-subscribers forthcoming.*

 ## Introduction

 Reports now estimate that Bitcoin uses [over 65 terawatt hours](https://digiconomist.net/bitcoin-energy-consumption) of electricity per year, over 0.3% of total [global electricity](https://powercompare.co.uk/bitcoin/), with the first peer-reviewed [study](https://www.cell.com/joule/fulltext/S2542-4351(18)30177-6) projecting its usage to reach 0.5% by the end of 2018.
 My first thought is: *how could you use so much energy to do so little?*

 Bitcoin is at its core a system for decentralized and verifiable updating of transactions and balances on a globally shared ledger, with various enhancements to the core protocol such as smart contracts.
-I do not deny that pseudonymous electronic cash without the need for central banks benefits some people, but as an anti-racist and anti-imperialist socialist, I will not accept that the satisfaction of these desires deserves more electricity than Nigeria (population 186 million) (NOTE: https://powercompare.co.uk/bitcoin/).
+I do not deny that pseudonymous electronic cash without the need for central banks benefits some people, but as an anti-racist and anti-imperialist socialist, I will not accept that the satisfaction of these desires deserves [more electricity than Nigeria](https://powercompare.co.uk/bitcoin/) (population 186 million).

 This is just one of a countless number of examples of the grossly unjust allocation of all types of resources under capitalism.
 Consider that there are six times as many [empty homes](https://www.mintpressnews.com/empty-homes-outnumber-the-homeless-6-to-1-so-why-not-give-them-homes/207194/) in the United States as there are homeless people, or that at least 20% of food is [wasted](https://www.scientificamerican.com/article/the-first-comprehensive-look-at-global-food-waste-is-as-bad-as-you-d-expect/) worldwide while close to a billion people [go hungry](http://www.who.int/mediacentre/news/releases/2017/world-hunger-report/en/), according to United Nations statistics.